Finding a Top Financial Advisor Firm in Memphis, Tennessee

-The two namesakes of the firm, Ron Lazarov, president, and Marty Kelman, chairman, have worked in the financial industry since the late 1970s.
-Lazarov and Kelman are both certified financial planners (CFPs) and Kelman also is a certified retirement counselor (CRC).
+The two namesakes of the firm, President Ron Lazarov and Chairman Marty Kelman, have worked in the financial industry since the late 1970s.
+Lazarov and Kelman are both certified financial planners (CFPs) and Kelman is also a certified retirement counselor (CRC).

 Kelman Lazarov offers investment management and financial planning, plus retirement planning, consulting services, retirement plan management servicese and education and enrollment services.